fbpx

 After the valuation has been received from the surveyor, the lender’s underwriter will have all the required information to come to a final decision and will then be able to provide a mortgage offer.

-At the point, the mortgage lender is willing to make an offer you will have it sent to through the mail.
+At the point, the mortgage lender is willing to make an offer you will have it sent to you through the mail.
 Your conveyancing solicitor will also be mailed the offer.

 How long does it take to exchange contracts?